Knight (chess): Stamma's mate

 In a few rare endgame positions where the opposing king is trapped in a corner in front of its own pawn, it is possible to force mate with only a king and knight in a pattern known as Stamma's mate, which has occasionally been seen in practice.
 In the position below, from Nogueiras–Gongora, Cuban championship 2001, Black played 75...Nxf6, incorrectly assuming that the ending would be drawn following the capture of the last white pawn on a2.
 (Correct was 75...Ne3 76.Kg6 Ng4 77.Kg7 and now 77...Nxf6! may be safely played, the king being sufficiently distant).
 Play continued 76.Nxf6 Ke5 77.Nd7+ Kd4 78.Kf4 Kc3 79.Ke3 Kb2 80.Kd2 Kxa2 81.Kc2 Ka1 82.Nc5 Ka2 83.Nd3 Ka1 84.Nc1 and Black resigned, as 84...a2 85.Nb3 is mate.

 Notation

-In algebraic notation, the usual modern way of recording chess games, the letter N stands for the knight (K is reserved for the king); in descriptive chess notation, Kt is sometimes used instead, mainly in older literature.
-In chess problems and endgame studies, the letter S, standing for Springer, the German name for the piece, is often used (and in some variants of fairy chess, N is used for the nightrider, a popular fairy chess piece).
+In algebraic notation, the usual modern way of recording chess games, the letter N stands for the knight (K is reserved for the king).
+In descriptive chess notation, Kt is sometimes used instead, mainly in older literature.
+In chess problems and endgame studies, the letter S, standing for Springer, the German name for the piece, is often used.
+In some variants of fairy chess, N is used for the nightrider, a popular fairy chess piece.

+Dimensions and design

+In makruk, chess played in Thailand and Cambodia, the knight is noticeably the largest piece and uniquely hand-carved.
+High-end sets showcase intricate details including deeply engraved manes, open jaws, teeth, flaring nostrils, and sometimes a crafted "fallen tongue".

+The knight is the fourth tallest chess piece and is typicaly represented by a horse's head and neck.
+Historically, knights were frequently depicted as a mounted rider on a horse as seen on the Lewis and Charlemagne chessmen.

+In many designs such as the Staunton chess set, the horse's head and neck are more sculpted and ornated.
+The knight also features a distinct collar, which is a flat circular disk separating the carved horse head from the flared columnar base.

+For traditional chess set carvers, the knight is widely considered the most difficult piece to make because it requires intricate, realistic hand-carving rather than simple lathe-turning.